 Questions and Answers

-That's a great question and so it is definitely a professional career progression and very commonly you know a scrum master on our agile team will grow into the role of release train engineer and grow into that role of the solution train engineer who are looking across multiple agile release train and suppliers and kind of grow into some role of the portfolio level you know one thing I didn't go to all the icons in the big picture but that lean portfolio management at the portfolio level contained the PMO, ok there is a PMO in safe you know and so that really does kind of slow scrum master to the release train engineer, the solution train engineer and ultimately in that lean portfolio management group.
-I will say you know it is a new role that's out there and you know SAFE has been publicly available since 2011 and so you know we have are still in that space of early adopters around the world you know some markets are much more advanced than others like the US and in Europe is really coming on the rest of the world it's really starting to take shape and so it is a relatively new role and so a lot of times what is happening is our project and programme managers are taking on these roles of scrum masters and release train engineers, solution train engineers a brand new role that's come in SAFE that came out of the need to have some kind of organizational construct for these large solutions okay and so the progression is there, the need is there, the growth opportunities are there and it really does come down to the individual's ability to kind of go through you know I kind of touched the tip of the iceberg here with these nine topics but that's really being able to change the stance from one of the management you know we have that pretty strong word that we have in our vocabulary as well as the roles to one of listening, supporting and removing impediments on behalf of the agile release train of the solution train.
+That's a great question, so it is a professional career progression, and very commonly a scrum master on our agile team will grow into the role of a release train engineer.
+Grow into that role of the solution train engineer who is looking across multiple agile release train and suppliers and grow into some role of the portfolio level.
+One thing I didn't go to all the icons in the big picture, but that lean portfolio management at the portfolio level contained the PMO.
+There is a PMO in safe you know, and so that does kind of slow scrum master to the release train engineer, the solution train engineer and ultimately in that lean portfolio management group.
+I will say it is a new role that's out there and SAFE has been publicly available since 2011, we still have that space of early adopters around the world.
+Some markets are much more advanced than others like the US, and in Europe, it is coming on the rest of the world.
+It's starting to take shape, and so it is a relatively new role and so a lot of times what is happening in our project and program managers are taking on these roles of scrum masters and release train engineers.
+Solution train engineers a brand new role that's come in SAFE, which went out of the need to have some organizational construct for these large solutions and so the progression is there, the demand is there, the growth opportunities are there, and it really does come down to the individual's ability to go through.
+I have touched the tip of the iceberg here, with these nine topics but that's being able to change the stance from one of the management.
+We have that pretty strong word in our vocabulary as well as the roles to one of listenings, supporting and removing impediments on behalf of the agile release train of the solution train.